Before YouTube, recapping music videos is totally a thing and not a waste of time. Really..

 I am not in a good mood as this is my second rewriting of the recap of a really sucky episode.
 The first version is lost for good when I accidentally deleted it a few days after I worked for hours on it.
 And this is a second recap of the same episode, which still isn't good in my second viewing.
-I'm afraid I'll just have to take out my frustrations at having to take out precious time from my Ragnarok game to rewrite the recap on you, reader.
+I'm afraid I'll just have to take out my frustrations at having to take out precious time to rewrite the recap on you, reader.

 Ryan Sleazebag voices over the same thing that happened last episode as the wannabes cheer, high five, and act like self-conscious famehos.
-In fact, if you want this opening segment, it's actually the gist of everything that happened last week minus the fillers, commercials, product placements, and camera muggings.
+In fact, if you watch this opening segment, it's actually the gist of everything that happened last week minus the fillers, commercials, product placements, and camera muggings.
 Sleazebag concludes by reminding people that 87 wannabes remain, of which 32 will advance to the preliminary rounds of the competition.

 Day three, Pasadena.
 A line of posh vehicles - at least, more posh than many of these wannabes are used to - line up by the road outside the Studio That Did Not Pay For Product Placement and a wannabe steps out from each vehicle.
 They then proceed to get together with their group members for some last minute touches to their act for today's group auditions.
 Many of them take the opportunity to tell the camera that they are the best, although Michael Eat Crow really stands out as the obnoxious kid who announces that his group will be among the top three best groups today.
 There's bravado, there's confidence, and there's the Dexter the Genius type of arrogance that rubs people off the wrong way, and Michael Eat Crow's mouth is running a Dexter's Laboratory cartoon marathon today.
 King Tut shows his unflaggable confidence in today's bunch by saying that he's dead certain that 90% of the groups will forget the words to their song while 95% will sing out of tune.
 As Randy Randy laughs, King Tut says that today's group audition will be a "musical car crash".